bentakyi/README.md/README.md

 🌐 Let's connect on [LinkedIn](https://www.linkedin.com/in/benjamin-takyi-889032197) and explore opportunities to collaborate on exciting projects.
 You can also find more about my work on my [personal website](https://www.your-website.com).

-📫 Feel free to reach out to me at [Your Email] for any inquiries, collaboration ideas, or just to chat about tech!
+📫 Feel free to reach out to me at benaktakyi@gmail.com for any inquiries, collaboration ideas, or just to chat about tech!

 Let's bring innovation to life, one code at a time. 💻🚀